Annual Technical Report 2005 on Patent Information Activities submitted by Russian Federation (SCIT/ATR/PI/2005/RU)

 General and specialized reading rooms operate in the VPTB Division for the comfort of readers who wish to work.
 These rooms provide:

 Visits to the Library and service for all categories of users are free of charge.
-In addition to conventional forms of service, in 2003 access for readers to automated databases in the VPTB was improved.
-One hundred and sixty-nine databases are currently fully installed and in use, including 156 on CD-ROM.
+In addition to conventional forms of service, in 2005 access for readers to automated databases in the VPTB Division was extended and improved.
+193 databases are currently fully installed and in use, including 188 on optical disks.

-In 2003, the VPTB FIPS Division satisfied around 24,000 information requests from users, including 716,000 pages of copies of patent documentation which were produced.
+In 2005, the VPTB FGU FIPS Division satisfied around 20,000 information requests from users, including more than 400,000 pages of copies of patent documentation which were produced.
+A trend towards a reduction in the copying of patent documentation, as a result of the active use of the possibilities offered by the Internet, is observed.

 VII.
 Matters concerning mutual exchange of patent documentation and information